<Home/Articles/Follow in the footsteps of David Livingstone in Africa

 Disaster on the Nile

-Despite the failures of his expeditions, David Livingstone was determined to continue exploring Central Africa.
-With great persuasion, Livingstone gathered funding for an expedition to discover the source of the River Nile.
-The expedition would take him across Tanzania, Botswana, Mozambique and Malawi.
-His bad luck in previous years would only worsen on this expedition.
-Many members of his crew would, again, desert him, and near all of his supplies and medicine were stolen.
+Despite the setbacks of his earlier expeditions, David Livingstone remained determined to keep exploring Central Africa.
+With considerable effort, he secured funding for a new journey, this time to find the source of the Nile River.
+The expedition would take him through Tanzania, Botswana, Mozambique, and Malawi.
+Unfortunately, his string of bad luck continued.
+Many of his crew members once again abandoned him, and nearly all of his supplies and medicine were stolen.

 Section of the River Nile

-Despite seemingly insurmountable setbacks, Livingstone persevered.
-His determination would mean that he would identify several African lakes for western science, including the beautiful Lake Ngami in Botswana.
-The exertion and lack of medical supplies would take its toll upon Livingstone, who would grow increasingly ill from 1866 onward.
-This illness made him reliant on slave traders for supplies and guidance.
-In 1873 Livingstone’s condition made him too weak to walk unsupported.
-In spite of this, he refused to return to England.
-In the final days of April, David Livingstone would pass away in the Chipundu village in Zambia.
+Despite seemingly overwhelming setbacks, Livingstone pressed on.
+His persistence led to the identification of several African lakes for Western science, including the stunning Lake Ngami in Botswana.
+But the physical strain and lack of medical supplies took a toll on him, and from 1866 onward, his health steadily declined.
+His worsening condition forced him to rely on slave traders for both supplies and guidance.
+By 1873, Livingstone was too weak to walk without assistance.
+Still, he refused to return to England.
+In late April of that year, David Livingstone died in the village of Chipundu, in present-day Zambia.

-Livingstone suffered many failures during his 25 years of exploring Africa.
-He failed to spread the word of God and he never achieved either goal of scouting a trade route into the interior of the continent, or discovering the source of the river Nile.
-What never faltered, however, was his determination, skill as a traveller, and the relationships he built with local people.
+Over 25 years of exploring Africa, Livingstone experienced many setbacks.
+He failed to spread Christianity widely, never established a trade route into the interior, and did not discover the source of the Nile.
+But what never wavered was his determination, his skill as a traveler, and the deep relationships he formed with local communities.

 Book with confidence